Upcoming events in the Diocese of Lake Charles

 All Masses, both daily and Sunday, will be celebrated in Ave Maria Hall while the Cathedral is closed for its restoration.

-Rachel’s Vineyard Retreat March 1-3
+Rachel’s Vineyard Retreat August 16-18

-LAKE CHARLES -- Rachel’s Vineyard of Southwest Louisiana, sponsored by the Office of Pro-Life of the Diocese of Lake Charles, hosts its next retreat weekend Friday through Sunday, March 1-3, 2019, at Tabor Retreat House of Saint Charles Center.
+LAKE CHARLES -- Rachel’s Vineyard of Southwest Louisiana, sponsored by the Office of Pro-Life of the Diocese of Lake Charles, hosts its next retreat weekend Friday through Sunday, August 16-18, at Tabor Retreat House of Saint Charles Center.

-The retreat is for both men and women who are suffering from the trauma and after-effects of abortion.
+The retreat is for both men and women suffering from the trauma and after-effects of abortion.
 These can include: eating disorders, difficulty with relationships, repeat abortions, substance abuse, depression, suicidal urges, anxiety/panic attacks, nightmares, emotional numbness, guilt, anger & gear of punishment from God.

 A Rachel's Vineyard Retreat provides an opportunity to deeply enter the grieving process and identify all the ways an abortion may have affected you.
 Rachel's Vineyard offers a number of powerful exercises that allow the wounded soul to speak its grief and sorrow.
 The exercises help to connect participants to their inner voice, to each other, and to the love and compassion of God.